- Alumni & Donors

 If you have committed to an exchange programme in the US, you may not undertake an internship while you are studying, unless you have the university’s authorisation for it to replace a course and earn credit.

-If you want to do a full-time internship, it is recommended to do so after your study period, as practical training with the approval of your host university (see “Work in the US” above).
+If you want to do a full-time internship, it is recommended to do so after your study period with the approval of your host university.